 6. Set Boundaries if Needed

 If waiting for a proposal begins to affect your emotional well-being, it’s okay to set boundaries.
-For example, you can express your timeline or share how the waiting is impacting you.
+You can express your timeline or share how the waiting is impacting you.
 Be prepared to make decisions that honor your values and desires.

 When to Reevaluate

-If you’ve been waiting for a long time and feel stuck, it’s essential to consider whether your partner’s hesitation aligns with your long-term goals.
+Sometimes, it’s necessary to step back and reflect on your relationship.
+If you’ve been waiting for a long time and feel stuck, consider whether your partner’s hesitation aligns with your long-term goals.
 Some questions to ask yourself include:

 Do we have the same vision for the future?